 The CMCI confers on the Index Administrator discretion in making certain determinations, calculations and corrections from time to time.
-The role played by Bloomberg, as Index Administrator and the exercise of the kinds of discretion described above could present it with conflicts of interest.
+The role played by BISL, as Index Administrator and the exercise of the kinds of discretion described above could present it with conflicts of interest.
 The Index Administrator does not have any obligation to take the needs of any Product Investor into consideration at any time.
 It is also not itself an issuer or counterparty of Products.
 UBS, its affiliates and its subsidiaries may each face conflicts between the roles it performs as Index Owner in respect of the CMCI and its own interests.
-In particular, in its other businesses, UBS may have, or enter into transactions to create, a physical, economic or other interest (including an adverse and/or short interest, as the case may be) in the CMCI, any Product, any component of the CMCI or any other related investments and may exercise remedies or take other action with respect to its interests as it deems appropriate.
+In particular, in its other businesses, UBS may have, or enter into transactions to create, a physical, economic or other interest (including an adverse and/or short interest, as the case may be) in the CMCI, any Product, any component of the CMCI, any investments referenced by or linked to any component of the CMCI or any other related investments and may exercise remedies or take other action with respect to its interests as it deems appropriate.